juan-ivan-NV/autonomous-ai-mini-vehicle/README.md

 When trying to coonect SSh there were a lot of issues at the end Putty for windows worked well, here some issues

 * Wifi anthena is not properly connected.
+* Wifi anthena is deactivated from the board settings.
 * The dev board (jetson nano in this case) is not connected to the same wifi modem

 ### Hardware issues